collabnix/kubelabs/Autoscaler101/helpers.md

         app: nginx
 ```

-This will skew the deployments based on the zone, but if there are no machines available to schedule in a skewed manner, it will ignore the skew.
+This will skew the deployments based on the zone, but if no machines are available to schedule in a skewed manner, the skew will be ignored.
+However, if you have several applications that can share resources in multiple machines, you can force the pods to be scheduled in separate zones by replacing `ScheduleAnyway` with `DoNotSchedule`.
+If no machines are available in separate zones, the pod will refuse to schedule.
+Once that happens, your node scaler will kick in to satisfy the requirement.

 # Conclusion